openwisp/ansible-openwisp-wifi-login-pages/README.md

 ## Deploy organizations configurations and assets

-For deploying organization YAML config files and their related static assets (logo, CSS, etc), proceed with the following tests:
+For deploying organization YAML config files and their related static assets (logo, CSS, etc), proceed with the following steps:

 **Step 1**: Change directory to ansible playbook file.